canonical/doc-hub/README.md

 **Workflow:**

 1. requester opens a PR
-#. labels applied: <related-tech> and relocate
+1. labels applied: <related-tech> and relocate
-#.
-TA assigned
+1. TA assigned
-#. review occurs
+1. review occurs
-#. relocation happens, PR merged
+1. relocation happens, PR merged

 # For Technical Authors

 ## Reviewing a PR

-Any doc team member can review a PR, but starting a review does not sign you up for its eventual approval.
+Any TA can review a PR, but starting a review does not sign you up for its eventual approval.
 Just leave any comments you may have.

 ## Approving a PR